One UI 9 release date expectations, new features, and compatible phones

 Updates to Notes app, Contacts app

-One UI 9 is also said to bring a bunch of creative tools for the Samsung Notes app.
-You'll be able to take advantage of decorative tapes and more pen line styles.
+One UI 9 is also said to bring a batch of creative tools to the Samsung Notes app, including decorative tapes and more pen line styles.

-Meanwhile, the Contacts app is getting direct Creative Studio access.
+Meanwhile, the Contacts app is getting direct access to Creative Studio.

 Security and accessibility

-For accessibility, there will be a new Text Spotlight feature for more convenient reading and an adjustable Mouse Key speed for smoother cursor control.
+In the accessibility department, there's a new Text Spotlight feature for easier reading, plus adjustable Mouse Key speed for smoother cursor control.

 One UI 9 beta releases

-The first One UI 9 beta is already out for supported Galaxy S26 phones in select regions.
+The first One UI 9 beta is already live for supported Galaxy S26 phones in select regions.

-If you're feeling courageous and want to test One UI 9 beta before the official stable release, you can do so (on Galaxy S26, S26 Plus, and S26 Ultra) via the Samsung Members app.
+If you're feeling courageous and want to test One UI 9 beta before the official stable release, you can do so on the Galaxy S26, S26 Plus, and S26 Ultra via the Samsung Members app.

-In the Samsung Members app, you can enter the Beta Program space from the banner on the home page (if your device and your region are supported).
+In the Samsung Members app, you can join the Beta Program from the banner on the home screen, if your device and region are supported.
 Supported regions for the beta include Germany, India, Korea, Poland, the UK, and the US.